 Mayor de Blasio does not expect non-essential businesses to re-open in any of New York’s 5 boroughs until June.
 That said, Cuomo announced that the latest numbers show New York is back to the same level of reported COVID-19 cases in May that it had in March.
 “Where we are today is basically, with the number of new cases, is basically right where we were when we started,” he said.

 The total number of confirmed Covid-19 cases in New York (on March 20) was 7,102.
 Since then, over 330,000 in the state, have tested positive, according to a tracker maintained by state health authorities.
 Add to that, over 20,000 deaths and you realize the fight is long from being over.
-At the moment, neither the city or Long Island is ready to re-open as each meet four (4) and (5) of the seven metrics, as of Monday.
+At the moment, neither the city nor Long Island is ready to re-open as each meets four (4) and (5) of the seven metrics, as of Monday.

 7 KEYS TO RE-OPENING

 Only regions meeting the (7) metrics can, starting on May 15, enter the first of four re-opening phases.
 The first phase includes construction and manufacturing business.
-The second phase involves retail, finance and professional services, while the third addresses food and hospitality.
+The second phase involves retail, finance, and professional services, while the third addresses food and hospitality.
 Education and entertainment will be the last sectors to resume.
 That makes sense, seeing as they involve more people gathered in a concentrated area allowing the virus to spread.
 Any region within New York State needs to meet all 7 of the following metrics (shown below) in-order to re-open.

 Metric #1 – Decline in Total Hospitalizations.
-Region must show a sustained decline in the three-day rolling average of total net hospitalizations (the total number of people in the hospital each day) over the course of a 14-day period.
+The region must show a sustained decline in the three-day rolling average of total net hospitalizations (the total number of people in the hospital each day) over the course of a 14-day period.
 Alternatively, regions can satisfy this metric if the daily net increase in total hospitalizations (measured on a 3-day rolling average) has never exceeded 15.